- About Us

 However, there are also other causes of cracking, which could include:

-- Improper Installation: If the grout was not applied at the right time, it may not be strong enough to remain in place.
-Another common issue is overmixing the grout mixture and adding an excessive amount of water.
+- Improper Installation: If the grout was not applied correctly, it may not be strong enough to remain in place.
+Another common issue is overmixing the grout mixture and adding excessive water.
 When the water evaporates, it can leave small holes in the grout that create a weaker structure.

-- Tiles Not Glued Correctly: If the tiles are not glued down correctly, they can come loose.
-When they become loose, they can pull away from the floor or wall.
+- Tiles Not Glued Correctly: They can come loose if the tiles are not glued down correctly.
+They can pull away from the floor or wall when they become loose.
 When this happens, the grout is what holds the tiles in place.
 Too much strain on the grout from too many tiles can cause cracking.

 - Movement: The tiles in the bathroom can expand and contract to changes in temperatures and humidity.
 Your home may also be settling, and this could cause tiles to move.
 These movements will cause the grout to crack.